johngodlee/geosci_linux_intro/geosci_linux_intro_gitbook/dl_manip/dl_ftp.md

 # Downloading from a file server using `ftp` (File Transfer Program/Protocol)

 `ftp` is a program used to transfer files from one computer to another.
 This utility could be very useful if you need to grab data from the GeoSciences ftp server (`ftp.geos.ed.ac.uk`), or from some other server.
-As an example, let's `cd` to `~/linux_intro/wkzero/downloads`:
+As an example, let's first `cd` to `~/Downloads`, which is where we want to download files to:

 ```
-cd ~/linux_intro/wkzero/downloads
+cd ~/Downloads
 ```

 The open the `ftp` program: